 If you've sat with a family in an emergency room, you've faced hard questions.
 And you've struggled to figure out the way to navigate hope and despair.
 It doesn't matter if you are a chaplain or a pastor or a friend that showed up in a hard time.
-You get questions and you have to … Continue reading Navigating hope and despair in ER conversations.
+You get questions and you have to answer.
+Sometimes, it sounds like this.

 “What do we do?”
 The dad was holding the baby.
 About 30 weeks in the womb, the first 28 of those growing, moving.
 The last two motionless.
 Now, this couple was thinking about the services that would honor their child who had no list of accomplishment to eulogize.
-I was in the room because I’m … Continue reading One way to approach services for a stillborn or infant.
+Here's what I told them.